 With the oven off, press and hold the BAKE key for about six seconds.
-On model ER48D, press the BAKE key for the oven you wish to adjust.

-- The current offset temperature will appear on the display, for example "0," if you have not adjusted the temperature before. - 3.
-Enter the new offset temperature. - 4.
+The current offset temperature will appear on the display, for example "0," if you have not adjusted the temperature before.

+2. Enter the new offset temperature.

 Within six seconds, enter the amount you want to increase or decrease the temperature on the number keypad.
 To enter a minus sign, press the SELF CLEAN key after the number(s).
 A minus sign means that the oven will be cooler by the amount shown.
 When there is no sign in front of the number, the oven will be hotter by the amount shown.
-You may enter a number between 35°F or -35°F (19°C or -19°C). - Press CANCEL/SECURE to save the changes.
+You may enter a number between 35°F or -35°F (19°C or -19°C).

+3. Press CANCEL/SECURE to save the changes.